Homemade Rose Body Cream

 Storage

 Pour the cream into the jar.
 Allow it to cool for about 1–2 hours with the lid off to prevent condensation.
 Secure the lid and allow the cream to fully cool and thicken.
-If you enjoyed this post, subscribe to our newsletter to have more posts like this one delivered directly to your inbox.
+If you enjoyed this post, please subscribe to our newsletter.
+You’ll receive more posts like this one directly in your inbox.
 Cheers!

 Sources: